 Before the offering, there has been no public market for the ADSs in the United States.
 Our ordinary shares are listed on the Euronext Growth Paris.
-The public offering price of the ADSs in the offering was determined through negotiations between us and Wainwright.
-In addition to prevailing market conditions, the factors considered in determining the public offering price of the ADSs were:
+The public offering price of the ADSs in the offering will be determined through negotiations between us and Wainwright.
+In addition to prevailing market conditions, the factors to be considered in determining the public offering price of the ADSs are:

-- the market price of the ordinary shares on Euronext Growth Paris; - the valuation multiples of publicly traded companies that the underwriter believes to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; and

-• the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the market price of the ordinary shares on Euronext Growth Paris; - the valuation multiples of publicly traded companies that the underwriter believes to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues; - the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.

-The offering price per ADS in U.S. dollars was determined through negotiations between us and the underwriter, and by reference to the prevailing market prices of our ordinary shares on Euronext Growth Paris after taking into account market conditions and other factors.
-On February 9, 2021, the last reported sale price of our ordinary shares on Euronext Growth Paris was €1.662 per ordinary share, equivalent to a price of \$20.14 per ADS, assuming an exchange rate of €0.82 per U.S. dollar, the Banque de France exchange rate on February 9, 2021, and based on a ratio of 10 ordinary shares for each ADS.
-We are selling 1,200,000 ADSs at an initial public offering price of \$16.75 per ADS.
+The offering price per ADS in U.S. dollars will be determined through negotiations between us and the representatives of the underwriter, and by reference to the prevailing market prices of our ordinary shares on Euronext Growth Paris after taking into account market conditions and other factors.
+The offering price is expected to be between \$15.00 and \$18.00 per ADS.
+On February 1, 2021, the last reported sale price of our ordinary shares on Euronext Growth Paris was €1.44 per ordinary share, equivalent to a price of \$17.28 per ADS, assuming an exchange rate of €0.83 per U.S. dollar, the Banque de France exchange rate on February 1, 2021, and based on an assumed ratio of 10 ordinary shares for each ADS.